Fazestar01/Avocado-Exports-from-Kenya/README.md

 ![World excluded from list](image-4.png)

 I then proceeded to create a dashboard which was then later added to the Tableau Story.
-The reasoning behind this is I find creating a dasboard allows for better visual creation as apposed to the Tableau worksheet, which I tend to soley use to import and create grapth.
+The reasoning behind this is I find creating a dasboard allows for better visual creation as apposed to the Tableau worksheet, which I tend to soley use to import and create graph.

 Below is an example of how I would put together a dashboard, even if it doesn't make the cut, it gives me a great working ground to determine what works best.